gawati/gawati-client-server/README.md

     - editor-qprocessor: Publishes on STATUS_Q, Consumes IRI_Q.
     - portal-qprocessor: Publishes on ZIP_Q & IRI_Q, Consumes STATUS_Q
     - portal-publisher: Publishes on STATUS_Q, Consumes ZIP_Q & IRI_Q.
 - Status Object: {iri, status, message, action}.
-    *status* can be
+    *status* can be 'under_processing', 'under_retraction', 'failed', 'published'.
-    - under_processing
-    - under_retraction
-    - failed
-    - published
-    *action* can be
+    *action* can be 'publish' or 'retract'.
-    - publish
-    - retract

     Note however, that the document state is updated to `under_processing` or `under_retraction` as soon as the user submits the publish/retract request.
 The document status is again updated only when the status is `published` or `retracted`.
     The statuses `under_processing`, `under_retraction` and `failed` in Status Object are only meant for exchaging information about the progress of the publish workflow and do not trigger document state updates *(ASHOK: This last point merits further discussion)*.